brennonshanks/professional_website/content/post/kirkwood-buff-theory-of-fluid-thermodynamics/index.md

   preview_only: false
 ---

 The Kirkwood-Buff solution theory was presented in a landmark paper in 1951.
 The theory relates particle number fluctuations in the grand canonical ensemble to integrals of the radial distribution function.
-In this short introduction to the topic, we will introduce the statistical mechanics required to understand Kirkwood-Buff solution theory as well as provide details on the numerical computation of the Kirkwood-Buff integrals from experimental data.
+In this short introduction to the topic, we will introduce the statistical mechanics required to understand Kirkwood-Buff solution theory.

 An ensemble of systems that have constant chemical potential, volume, and temperature belong to the so-called grand canonical ensemble.
 Recall that in the canonical ensemble (constant number of particles, volume, and temperature), the probability distribution function is given by the Boltzmann distribution,